Konglish

-Konglish (/ko/), more formally Korean-style English (/ko/) comprises English and other foreign language loanwords that have been appropriated into Korean, and includes many that are used in ways that are not readily understandable to native English speakers.
+Konglish (/ko/), more formally Korean-style English (/ko/), comprises English and other foreign-language loanwords that have been borrowed into Korean, and includes many that are used in ways that are not readily understandable to native English speakers.
 A common example is the Korean term "hand phone" for the English "mobile phone".
 Konglish also has direct English loanwords, mistranslations from English to Korean, or pseudo-English words coined in Japanese that came to Korean usage.
 Sociolinguistically, South Koreans use English to denote luxury, youth, sophistication, and modernity.

-The term is a portmanteau of the names of the two languages and was first recorded earliest in 1975.
+The term is a portmanteau of the names of the two languages and was first recorded in 1975.
 Other less common terms include: Korlish (recorded from 1988), Korenglish (1992), Korglish (2000) and Kinglish (2000).

 The use of Konglish is widespread in South Korea as a result of US cultural influence, but it is not familiar to North Koreans.